Do Go On - 345 - Dame Julie Andrews

 No, I'll be doing an entire show.

-Oh, she's going to do Cats solo.
+Oh, she's going to do cats solo.

 After I had sung, the owner of the house approached me, she wrote.

-He was a tall and fleshly handsome.
+He was a tall and fleshily handsome.

 I don't know what that means.